kingfisher

 ```

-Or you may compile for your platform via `make`:
+You may compile for your platform via `make`

 ```bash